bingis-khan/KindaC/README.md

 - `noFunEnv` and the whole imlementation of the algorithm is shaky at best, utterly disgusting at worst. just... fix this. `noFunEnv` is like the worst. incorrect state possible... it's fucked.
 - why are parameters being unified???
 - super slow on nested functions: `::::::::::::::::1`
+- mark unused variables and modify the generated code to not generate warnings in C.
+- do branching analysis to check if a code path does not return a value.
+  - also add a `#[noreturn]` to mark a function that does not return (eg. `exit()`)
+- environments for datatypes (I'll do it after monomorphization/codegen, because I want to know what I'm getting myself into)

 # thoughts???
 - should I make a separate datatype for each annotation? or should I parse them later and check if they are correct?